 The Career Centres would be the pivotal outreach and counselling interface of the National Career Service for teeming millions of aspiring youth from rural, semi-urban areas as well as from disadvantaged sections of the society.

 These Centres would be staffed by motivated young professionals, enabled with necessary tools and infrastructure for effectively and continuously assessing demand of skills in labour markets, guiding youth visiting the Centres and by outreach to schools/colleges about, various training institutions, on-the-job training, job opportunities, etc., according to their aptitude and potential.

-These Centres would connect youth and other job seekers with jobs through portal, job fairs and other possible interface with employees such as campus placements.
-Last mile employability modules are also proposed to be offered.
+These Centres would connect youth and other job seekers with jobs through the portal, job fairs and another possible interface with employees such as campus placements.
+Last-mile employability modules are also proposed to be offered.
 The Ministry circulated the guidelines to States for establishing the Career Centres and capacity building of the Employment Exchange officers had also commenced from 2014.
 National Career and Employment Portal.

-The project would be capable of meeting the varied demands and requirements of the youth for information on education, employment and training and will be supported by a multi lingual call center.
+The project would be capable of meeting the varied demands and requirements of the youth for information on education, employment and training and will be supported by a multilingual call centre.
 NCS Portal ~ National Career Job mela portal

 The portal will also make available information on local service providers available to household and other consumers for services like driving, plumbing, carpentry, etc. A Job Seeker/candidate is a person who is searching for employment/job.
 To get a job through the portal the candidate needs to first register on the portal.
 The registration allows the candidate to search and apply for jobs on the portal.
 He can also view and update his profile after registration.
 National Career and Job Portal